China rate cuts bypass business heart of economy

-HONG KONG, Sept 22 (Reuters) - For Wu Yinghua, an executive at a mid-sized optical disc company in China, business has never been so bad.
+HONG KONG (Reuters) - For Wu Yinghua, an executive at a mid-sized optical disc company in China, business has never been so bad.

 The problem is, conditions for Wu’s company and others like it in the small and medium business sector are only getting worse – despite government efforts to lift the economy.